Protect against shopping scams

 You’re searching online and come across the perfect gift at a good price.
 You go to the site, put the item in your cart, and click “Buy.”
 But then, you don’t get a tracking number, the package never arrives, and the seller disappears.
 You’re experiencing what the FBI calls a non-delivery scam.

 You can avoid this by sticking to reputable retailers.
 If you’re shopping with a new-to-you merchant, do your due diligence.
 Check for a physical address, a customer service phone number, and a professional-looking site.
 Warning signs of malicious websites include poor spelling, odd design, and slow loading times.
-Only buy from secure sites with SSL encryption—look for URLs starting with HTTPS (rather than HTTP) and a lock icon in the corner.
+Only buy from secure sites with SSL encryption—look for URLs starting with HTTPS (rather than HTTP).

 What to do if you fall for a non-delivery scam